dawillcox/breeze_email_reports/DOCUMENTATION.rst

-* Many email providers (Google and Yahoo among them) allow you to create single-use passwords, passwords that will only be used in one place. *If at all possible do this to create a password* *that will only be used to send from this computer.* Some providers may suspect fraud and block your account if they see an attempt to use your password from a different place.
+* Many email providers (Google and Yahoo among them) allow you to create single-use passwords, passwords that will only be used in one place. *If at all possible do this to create a password* *that will only be used to send from this computer.* Some providers may suspect fraud and block your account if they see an attempt to use your regular password from a different place.

 Add the following to your ``mailsender_creds.yml`` file::